Pun-slinger/cyberfolio/README.md

 2. Conducting a security audit

-3. Analyzing network structure and security
+3. Use the NIST Cybersecurity Framework to respond to a security incident

 4. Using Linux commands to manage file permissions